-We frequently get questions, like instead of a balun, why not just any old balun?
-Why that toroid material, why that size toroid, why that wire, why the teflon sleeving?
+We frequently get questions, like (IsoT*) instead of a balun, why not just any old balun?
+Why that toroid material, why that size toroid, why that wire, why the PTFE** sleeving?
 Suspiciously, these questions often occur close to a major contest involving 160 meters, with procurement now unlikely before the contest.
-So we will take a little aside to outline the decidedly non-theoretical reasons from the original Burn 'em Brothers, the crack them, arc them, melt them, set them on fire wrecking crew, W0UCE + K2AV.
+So we will take a little aside to outline the decidedly non-theoretical reasons from the original Burn 'em Brothers -- the Crack 'em, Arc 'em, Melt 'em, Set 'em On Fire Wrecking Crew, W0UCE + K2AV.

 You can skip those explanations and farther down the page.